alexHoggett/CV/README.md

 **DevOps**: Git • Test-Driven Development • Pair Programming • Linux • Figma </br>

 ## Hobbies
-I'm a musician of the stringed variety.
+I'm a musician that works with stringed instruments.
 I probably have too many guitars, currently learning the Oud, the oldest stringed instrument in the world. </br>
-As a nature lover, I make sure to carve out time to go camping and hiking outside of the city.
+As a nature lover, I like to carve out time to go camping and hiking outside of the city.